shashankqv/shashankqv/README.md

 ## 💡 Philosophy
 *Great engineering leadership is about empowering teams to build scalable, maintainable systems while fostering a culture of innovation and continuous learning.
 I'm passionate about leveraging AI/ML to solve real-world problems and building the next generation of engineering talent.*

----
-*Open to collaborations on AI/ML initiatives, engineering leadership discussions, and mentoring opportunities.*